fengjian/bip44-pubkey/README.md

 # bip44-pubkey
 Introducing a project implemented in Go that focuses on deriving public keys corresponding to BIP44 mnemonic phrases.
+This project serves as a useful tool for generating public keys from BIP44 mnemonic phrases, which are commonly used in hierarchical deterministic wallets.
+With this implementation, developers can easily derive public keys from mnemonic phrases and integrate them into their cryptocurrency applications or wallet solutions.
+Explore this project to simplify the process of working with BIP44 mnemonic phrases and enhance the security of your cryptocurrency systems.